gabriel-skantze/IrisTK/doc/markdown/installation.md

 * For development, you are advised to use the [Eclipse IDE](develop_in_eclipse.html)
 * IrisTK comes with support for Nuance Recognizer 9 speech recognition system.
 However, if you want to use Nuance 9, it must first be properly installed on your system together with at least a US English language pack.
 This also requires 32-bit Java.

-###	Install
+###	Using the Installer

-[Download](download.html) and run the basic installer (an exe-file).
+To install, you can [download](download.html) and run the basic installer (an exe-file).
 The installation procedure will ask you in which directory you want IrisTK to be installed.
 To make life easier, try to avoid paths that include spaces.

 If you have problems with the installer, you can also [download](download.html) IrisTK as a zip file.
 In that case, unzip IrisTK to a folder of your choice.
 Then open a command window, go to the installation directory, and type: